apache/ambari/ambari-infra/ambari-infra-solr-client/README.md

 # note 3: use --hdfs-base-path if the index data is located on hdfs (or --ranger-hdfs-base-path if only ranger collection is located there), e.g.: /user/infra-solr
 /usr/bin/python /usr/lib/ambari-infra-solr-client/migrationConfigGenerator.py --ini-file $CONFIG_INI_LOCATION --host c7401.ambari.apache.org --port 8080 --cluster cl1 --username admin --password admin --backup-base-path=/my/path --java-home /usr/jdk64/jdk1.8.0_112
 ```

+Some important flags that can be added at this point;
+- `--shared-drive` : Use this flag if the location of the backup is shared between hosts (it will generate the index location as <index_location><hostname>, therefore migration commands can be parallel on different hosts)
+- `--backup-base-path`: base path of the backup. e.g. if you provide `/my/path`, the backup locations will be `/my/path/ranger` and `/my/path/atlas`, if the base path won't be the same for these, you can provie Ranger or Atlas specific ones with `--ranger-backup-base-path` and `--atlas-backup-base-path`
+- `--hdfs-base-path`: use this if index is stored hdfs, that is applied for all index, most of the time that is only used for ranger, so if that is the case ose `--ranger-hdfs-base-path` instead of this option, the value is mostly `/user/infra-solr` which means the collection itself could be at `hdfs:///user/infra-solr/ranger_audts` location

 The generated config file output could be something like that:
 ```ini